18F/handbook/pages/getting-started/equipment.md

 1. Help desk will create a shipping label and mail out loaner to the receiving party.

-If GSA IT doesn't have any availble inventory to issue a loaner, please [contact the Tech Portfolio]({% page "/office-of-solutions/tech-portfolio/#questions" %}) and they will work with you to determine a suitable alternative.
+If GSA IT doesn't have any available inventory to issue a loaner, please [contact the Tech Portfolio]({% page "/office-of-solutions/tech-portfolio/#questions" %}) and they will work with you to determine a suitable alternative.